rkiko/AC_Agulhas_eddy_2021/README.md

 POC) and without bbpPOC.
 Conversely, I move back as main figure the Fig. 4 with the extended size spectrum

 \
+Fig_Main_v07

+I reduce the size of Fig. 4 (bulk POC removal rate, Parr and oxygen consumption rate) as I now put them one over the other.
+I remove the krem of Iversen from the main figure and I left it for the supplementary material.

+\
 an01